 Weigh your ingredients

-Weighing your ingredients is important for getting the recipe perfect and getting consistent results.
-Not weighing your ingredients can lead to adding too much or too little of an ingredient which can make or break your recipe.
+• Weighing your ingredients is important for getting the recipe perfect and getting consistent results.
+Not weighing your ingredients can lead to adding too much or too little of an ingredient and can easily throw off a recipe.
 If you haven’t already, I highly recommend purchasing a kitchen scale.
 This one is super cheap and worked well for me when I was starting out!
+If you don’t have access to a scale, here is the best way to measure flour:

 Mix the batter carefully